How to Survive a Zombie Apocalypse

 This one is incredibly important.

 Unless you live in the burbs and zombies are chasing you down a nice, flat street, there’s going to be some amount of vertical obstacles that you’ll have to conquer in order to evade capture – whether it’s climbing over fences, scaling fire escapes, or leaping between building tops.
-Just be prepared, because things are going to get funky when you have a whole bunch of living dead barreling down upon you.

 Fortunately, you can use your environment to your advantage.
 For whatever reason, although people become incredibly fast and agile when turned into zombies, they become really dumb as well.
 The more “things” that you can put between you and your pursuers, the more likely you’ll be to survive and fight another day.
 In order to have the best chance for success, you’re going to want to tackle these obstacles in the most efficient way possible to maintain top speed.